DucManhPhan/DucManhPhan.github.io/_posts/2019-07-27-MVC-architecture-pattern.md

 - Views and controllers have a slightly different relationship.
 Controllers facilitate views to respond to different user input and are an example of the Strategy pattern.

+- Both the relationship between View and Controller, View and Model is many-to-one.

+- Views are registered to get update or receive notification from Model based on ```Observer pattern```.

 <br>

 Refer: